chmac/cohesion-catalyst/README.md

 # coca-project

-Aimed to develop Cohesion Catalyst, a modern web application to discover multicollectivity.
-(ToDo: add linke to website)
+Aimed to develop Cohesion Catalyst, a modern web application to discover multicollectivity. _(ToDo: add link to website)__

 ## Table of Contents